cytoscape/cytoscape.js/documentation/md/collection/style.md

 ## Details

-You should use this function very sparingly, because it *overrides* the style of an element, despite the state and classes that it has.
+You should use this function very sparingly for setting, because it *overrides* the style of an element, despite the state and classes that it has.
 In general, it's much better to specify a better stylesheet at initialisation that reflects your application state rather than programmatically modifying style.

 Only [defined visual style properties](#style) are supported.